 - Cessation of smoking

-- Paying attention to and keeping in control,other medical issues like diabetes, high blood pressure, high blood cholesterol
+- Paying attention to and keeping in control other medical issues such as diabetes, high blood pressure, and high blood cholesterol

 What is the Prognosis of Heart Attack?
 (Outcomes/Resolutions)

-- The prognosis of a Heart Attack varies greatly.
-It depends on the individual’s health, the extent of the heart damage, and promptness with which medical treatment is given
+The prognosis of a Heart Attack varies greatly.
+It depends on the individual’s health, the extent of the heart damage, and promptness with which medical treatment is administered.

-- If heart damage is extensive, then complications like heart failure, arrhythmias, may occur.
-These could be life-threatening.
-Moreover, after a first attack, the chance of a second Heart Attack is much higher
+- If heart damage is extensive, then complications, such as heart failure and arrhythmias, may occur that could be life-threatening.
+Moreover, after a first attack, the chances of a second Heart Attack is significantly higher

-- Prompt medical therapy in a mild Heart Attack, can result in an excellent prognosis.
-On the other hand, a delayed medical attention, for an individual with severe heart disease, may result in poor prognostic outcomes
+- Prompt medical therapy in a mild Heart Attack can result in an excellent prognosis.
+On the other hand, delayed medical attention for an individual with severe heart disease may result in poor prognostic outcomes

-- Currently, excellent treatment measures are available for Heart Attacks, such that they can save lives, and avoid long-term complications/disabilities
+Currently, excellent treatment measures are available for Heart Attacks such that they save lives and greatly mitigate long-term complications and ensuing disabilities.

 Additional and Relevant Useful Information for Heart Attack:

-- Cardiac rehabilitation is a medically supervised program to help improve the health and well-being of individuals with heart-related medical issues, and also reduce future risk of a heart condition
+- Cardiac rehabilitation is a medically-supervised program to help improve the health and well-being of individuals with heart-related medical issues, and to also reduce the future risk of a heart condition